blvns/llm-convergence/README.md

 ```

 ## Stylometric analysis
-To analyse specific linguistic features, you should run the `main_stylometrics.py` module.
+To analyse linguistic/stylometric features of the generations, you can run the `postprocess_stylometrics.py` module.
 You will need to set the file paths to access and save data.
-We recommend changing the relevant file paths via regular expressions.
-You will not need to change the file names.
-For the “original” data sets (as referred to in the main stylometrics function), access `data/corpora/<corpus_name>/test/test.json`.
-For the “model” data set, access `LLMs/corpora/<corpus_name>/test/outputs/instruction_tuned/<model_name>/conversations/conversations`.json
+For the “original” (as referred to in the main stylometrics function), human-authored data sets, access `data/corpora/<corpus_name>/dev/dev.json`.
+For the “model” data set, access `LLMs/corpora/<corpus_name>/dev/outputs/<model_name>/conversations/conversations`.json

 For accessing and reducing data generated during the analysis, file paths are structured as `data/stylometrics/<corpus_name>/<model_name>/<file_name>`.